iSynthetica/kompastours/wp-content/plugins/cyr2lat/readme.txt

 == Changelog ==

+= 4.3.2 (29.12.2019) =
+* Fixed problems with setting of max_input_vars on some hostings

+= 4.3.1 (27.12.2019) =
+* Added requirement to have max_input_vars >= 5000
+* Added automatic plugin deactivation if requirements are not met
+* Added attempt to auto-fix max_input_variable value

+= 4.3 (14.12.2019) =
+* Added Chinese table
+* Tested up to WordPress 5.3
+* Tested up to PHP 7.4
+* External library wp-background-processing scoped into own namespace to prevent errors in some cases

 = 4.2.3 (29.08.2019) =
-* Scoped Symfony polyfill to avoid problems with composer autoloader on some sites.
+* Scoped Symfony Mbstring polyfill to avoid problems with composer autoloader on some sites.

 = 4.2.2 (28.08.2019) =
 * Added ACF (Advanced Custom Fields) plugin support